akshita-2002/SQL/sqlNotes.md

 - Player_Skill_Level and Player_Rating are dependent on each other -> voilates 3NF
 ![alt text](<Screenshot (47).png>)

 - bcnf => shorter version of 3NF => Every attribute in a table should depend on the key, the whole key.
+Primary key should also depend on primary key.

 ## JOINS
+-  For safety we normalized the data, to get data from tables we use joins.

 - We have two joins inner and outer